CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 - x1 Kraken(s) on elevator - 30A supply
 - x1 Kraken(s) on intake - 15A supply

-This would yield peak supply current of ~395A for a worst case scenario.
-This draw is extremely unlikely as peak supply is often extremely brief (for example, 60A on all 4 swerve drive motors will likely be for less than 5 seconds).
+This would yield peak supply current of ~365A for a worst case scenario.
+This draw is extremely unlikely as peak supply is often extremely brief (for example, 60A on all 4 swerve drive motors will likely be for less than 5 seconds) and all mechanisms won't be under peak load at the same time.

 .. math::